apollographql/apollo/graph-manager-docs/source/integrations.md

 In the [Datadog metrics explorer](https://app.datadoghq.com/metric/explorer):
 1. In the **Graph** field, select `apollo.engine.operations.latency.95percentile`.
 2. In the **Over** field, select the name of the service to graph.
-3. In the **One graph per** field, Select `variant`.
+3. In the **One graph per** field, select `variant`.
 Choose the variants for your production and staging environments.
 4. In the **On each graph, aggregate with the** field, select `Average of reported values`.

 At Apollo, we use Graph Manager to monitor Graph Manager itself, so this graph for us looks like the following: